pramod-mamidi/sample/README.md

 # sample
-implementation kf basic concepts of neural networks like dense neural networks,convolution neural networks,recurrent neural networks and resnets in keras and tensorflow
+implementation of basic concepts of neural networks like dense neural networks,convolution neural networks,recurrent neural networks in keras and tensorflow for cnn architectures refer keras documentation.